 Business guests generally require less attention, but flow can be an issue due to lengthy meetings.
 However, this can depend yet again on the type of restaurant.

 If this happens, try implementing a simpler menu.
-This provides less options, makes order times faster, and can help turn-over.
+This provides fewer options, makes order times faster, and can help turn-over.

 This concept of space around the dining area is a core tenant of flow.